bloomberg/chromium.bb/README.md

 the IDE project configuration to Debug to allow for stepping through the code.

 In addition to the above it can sometimes be useful to debug only C and C++ code.
-To disable all assembly code and instrinsics set `AOM_TARGET_CPU` to generic at generation time:
+To disable all assembly code and intrinsics set `AOM_TARGET_CPU` to generic at generation time:

 ~~~